sergio-legazpi/hflav-python-library/README.md

 # hflav-python-library

-To run this project you firstly must create a virtual environment and install all the dependencies inside:

-1. `python -m venv .venv`
-2. `source .venv/bin/activate`

-To install all the dependencies (including tests):
-- `pip install ".[test]"`

-Or if you want to edit the source code and see the changes instantly without installing the project (editable mode):
-- `pip install -e ".[test]"`

-And only dev dependencies:
-- `pip install .`

-Or:
-- `pip install -e ".[dev]"`

 ## Documentation

 If you want to check the full documentation of this project, go to the docs folder.